-There are about 20 cats at the Java Cats Café in Atlanta, Georgia — including a new tuxedo girl with a stripe on her nose who’s been hiding under the sink all morning.
+There are about 20 cats at the Java Cats Café in Atlanta — including a new tuxedo girl with a stripe on her nose who’s been hiding under the sink all morning.

 Feline Comfort and Conversation

-- Le Café des Chats, which has 2 locations in Paris
+- Le Café des Chats, with 2 locations in Paris.

 - Cats Republic in St. Petersburg, Russia, which requires a “visa” (a roughly $7 visiting fee).

-The idea behind the cafes is a simple one: The felines provide companionship for customers who are currently cat-less (e.g., their landlords don’t allow pets, the family cat may have just passed away) or who are simply in need of some furry therapy after a hard day.
+The idea behind the cafes is a simple one.
+The felines provide companionship for customers who are currently cat-less — maybe their landlords don’t allow pets, the family cat may have just died — or who are simply in need of some furry therapy after a hard day.